 - The comfort of your study space (studying in a super comfy space like your bed is a surefire way to lose concentration — naptime, anyone?)

 - Outside distractions (try separating yourself from roommates, cell phones, computers, or anything else that may steal your attention)

 - General health (getting seven to nine hours of sleep a night, getting a reasonable amount of physical activity, and eating a balanced diet may play a role in energy levels which, in turn, could affect your concentration)

 Working to create an environment conducive to studying may go a long way in helping you maintain your concentration.
 Furthermore, if you designate one spot for studying, your mind may begin to associate that place with a mental "study mode."
 Libraries tend to be many college students' preferred study stations, but if that doesn't work for you, try working in designated study rooms in campus buildings or residence halls.
 Plenty of options and locations exist for you to explore.
 Experiment and find what works best for you.

 Whereas these techniques may help, there are other considerations to take into account.
 One question to ask yourself is what is distracting you?
 If your studies are stressing you out or making you feel anxious, thus leading to your concentration conundrums, there may be other ways to address this issue.
-Columbia students with difficulties concentrating may want to consider contacting Counseling and Psychological Services (Morningside campus) or Mental Health at CUMC to explore what else may be contributing.
+It may be worth contacting a counselor to explore what else might be contributing to difficulties concentrating.

 For you and all the other "night people" out there stuck in a day-focused world, there are options.
 A major key is setting a time and a place to study and getting into the habit.
 It's okay if you need a little help getting into this routine, but once you do, you may find that's all you need to hunker down and learn!